Current Lab Members

 dylan(dot)sinnickson(at)stonybrook(dot)edu

-Dylan is a senior postdoctoral associate in the Thorne lab studying the body condition and food web ecology of humpback whales (Megaptera novaeangliae) in the New York Bight.
+Dylan is a senior postdoctoral associate in the Thorne lab studying food web interactions with a focus on the food web ecology of humpback whales (Megaptera novaeangliae) and fin whales (Balaenoptera physalus) in the New York Bight.
+In addition to investigating predator-prey dynamics, he is also developing the New York Bight Indicator Report, which is a collaboration between New York State DEC and Stony Brook University to describe long-term trends of significant ecological characteristics within the regional marine ecosystem.
 His academic career began at Middlebury College, where he earned a bachelor’s degree in conservation biology.
 He later received his master’s in fisheries management and conservation at the University of Miami, where he investigated trends in eutrophication and fish population densities in estuaries throughout the Gulf of Mexico.
 Dylan received his PhD from the University of Florida in fisheries and aquatic sciences, where his research focused on assessing responses of estuarine fish populations to changes in freshwater inputs within the Suwannee River Estuary.
-Much of his research has employed the use of quantitative models to assess broad-scale ecological changes in aquatic systems
+Much of his research has employed the use of quantitative models to assess broad-scale ecological changes in aquatic systems.